 - Cooking oil spray or butter

-Place the slices of bread onto a hot electric skillet or stove top griddle that's been coated in melted butter.
+- Step 3: Place the slices of bread onto a hot electric skillet or stove top griddle that's been brushed in melted butter.

-- Serve the French toast immediately with a little butter and, of course, syrup.
+- Serve the French toast immediately with a little butter and, of course, maple syrup.

 - We like our syrup warmed in the microwave for a few minutes.

 - Another delicious way is to serve the French toast with either Homemade Strawberry Sauce or Homemade Blueberry Sauce.

 - Place the leftover French toast in an airtight container or wrap it tightly in plastic wrap.